How Much Does It Cost to Fill in a Pool in 2025?

 Before deciding on a method for removing your pool, consider the costs and the pros and cons of each.

-A partial pool fill-in costs between $4,500 to $6,250, averaging around $5,000.
-This process results in the pool collapsing in on itself, leaving a portion of the pool cavity in the ground.
+A partial pool fill-in costs between $2,000 and $7,000, averaging $5,000.
+This process results in the pool collapsing inward, leaving a portion of the pool cavity embedded in the ground.
 Soil stabilization fabric is placed over the rubble to minimize soil movement before filling the pool cavity with dirt.
 Contractors then compact the ground to prevent settling.

 While a partial pool fill-in only takes one to three days to complete and is less expensive than a full removal, it does come with risks.
-Mainly, a partial removal leaves the area with a risk of sinking or improper drainage.
+Primarily, a partial removal leaves the area vulnerable to sinking or improper drainage.
 When you sell your home, you must also disclose a partial removal.

 Partial Pool Fill-In Pros: